 - Place lids on jars and allow to sit in a cool, dry place for 8 weeks before enjoying.

 - Want to scale a recipe up or down?
 Simply type in a new serving amount and the recipe will automatically adjust!

 - When a recipe call for House Seasoning Blend, you can use this recipe or substitute salt and pepper to taste.

 - I always use unsalted butter in my recipes.

 - I always use a meat thermometor to test for doneness when cooking meat.
 This one is my favorite.

 - When a recipe is made in the oven, it should be pre-heated to the temperature in the recipe, unless otherwise noted.

 - The nutritional information provided in this recipe is an estimate.
 Learn more on how I calculate nutritional information for my recipes.

-This incredible recipe was originally from Addicted to DIY.
+This incredible recipe was adapted from Addicted to DIY.